MicrosoftDocs/Viva/Viva/engage/overview-native-mode.md

 As of January 2020, all new Viva Engage tenants start in Native Mode.

-Existing Viva Engage tenants are eligible to migrate to Native Mode, and admins can choose which mode suits their network.
+Existing Viva Engage tenants are eligible to migrate to Native Mode.
+The deprecation of hybrid and non-native networks was announced in 2022.

 In Native Mode, all Viva Engage users are in Azure Active Directory (Azure AD), all groups are Microsoft 365 groups, and all files are stored in SharePoint Online.